MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 `VPN ‣ WireGuard ‣ Settings ‣ Peers ‣ Allowed IPs` - These are what IP addresses are going to be permitted over the tunnel.

-You can send and the server will recieve it, but it will do nothing and send nothing back...
+You can send and the server will receive it, but it will do nothing and send nothing back...
 UNLESS you have the IP of the Endpoint (in it's `[Interface]` `Address = ` section) on the Allowed IPs list for the endpoint.

 This is why you have to configure every client that wants to connect to this firewall/WireGuardserver.
 (Unless they're sharing certificates.)